Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

-\subsection{Benchmarking}
+where TP, TN, FP and FN denote the number of true positives, true negatives, false positives and false negatives respectively.
+For segmentation tasks, we use the mean Intersection over Union (mIoU) as the evaluation metric.
+It measures the average overlap between predicted and ground truth regions across all classes, defined as:

+where $C$ is the total number of classes and $prediction_{c}$ and $truth_{c}$ denote the predicted and ground truth regions for class $c$, respectively.
+For some tasks, we also report the precision, recall, and F1-score, defined as:

+In the following subsections, we provide a detailed description of the benchmarking protocol and the downstream tasks for each of the three application categories (disaster response, land cover and crop mapping, and ecosystem dynamics).
+We highlight that all fine-tuning experiments conducted in this work require a single GPU.

+\subsubsection{Benchmarking}

-We used the most popular and rigorous benchmark framework available for Earth Observation foundation models: GEO-Bench \cite{GEOBench}.
-GEO-Bench presents two key characteristics.
-First, it includes a carefully collected list of 6 classification and 6 semantic segmentation datasets for different resolutions and domains (see Table \ref{tab:dataset_characteristics} and Figure \ref{fig:geobench examples}).
-Second, it established a protocol that allows to compare different models fairly and reproducibly.
-This starts with hyperparameter tuning, where each model is allowed a budget of tries, 10 in our study, on each dataset.
-Then, the best hyperparameters found for each dataset on the validation set are used for repeated experiments (N=10) on each dataset with different seeds.
-This allows to account for randomness that is present when training AI models, and more confidently compare results.
+GEO-Bench offers a carefully curated collection of six classification and six semantic segmentation datasets \cite{GEOBench}, encompassing a range of spatial resolutions and domains (see Table~\ref{tab:dataset_characteristics}).
+Additionally, it establishes an evaluation protocol \cite{GEOBench} designed to enable fair and reproducible comparisons across models.
+This protocol begins with hyperparameter tuning, where each model is allowed a fixed number of trials (ten in our study) on each dataset.
+The best hyperparameters identified on the validation set for each task are then used to conduct repeated experiments (N = 10) with different random seeds.
+Repeating the experiments accounts for the inherent randomness in training AI models, thereby enabling more robust and reliable comparisons of results.